-His career highlights include a 16-year residency at Ibiza’s Space, playing Ultra Miami most years since 2004, and hosting his own radio show broadcast to 17 million listeners worldwide each week.
+His career highlights include a 16-year residency at Ibiza’s Space, playing Ultra Miami most years since 2004, and hosting his own radio show broadcast to 17 million weekly listeners worldwide.

 6. David Guetta

-David Guetta, who hails from France, has sold over 9 million albums and 30 million singles worldwide.
-Though Guetta cut his teeth around Europe when dance music was still something of an underground or niche subculture, he later made a significant contribution to breaking rave culture and dance music in the USA.
+Although he was cutting his teeth around Europe when dance music was still something of an underground, niche subculture, he later made a significant contribution to introducing rave culture and dance music across the pond.

 Guetta embodies the concept of the rockstar DJ.
-Nowadays, there are quite a few of those around – Deadmau5, Skrillex, Steve Aoki, and more – but David Guetta paved the way for these DJs.
+Nowadays, there are quite a few of those – Deadmau5, Skrillex, and Steve Aoki, to name just a few – but David Guetta paved the way for all of them.

 7. Annie Mac

 Like many artists on this list, Annie Mac has produced a far-reaching body of work.
-This includes radio, club, and festival DJing, as well as community incentives and collaborations.
-She never stops or becomes complacent.
+Her work encompasses radio, club, and festival DJ’ing, and community incentives and collaborations – she never stops or becomes complacent.

 She’s built an empire over the years, having created her own festival and headlined most others.
-As the first female DJ to secure a prime-time DJ slot on BBC Radio 1, she hasn’t just contributed to dance music’s status quo, but reinvented and shaped its direction.
+As the first female DJ to secure a prime-time DJ slot on BBC Radio 1, she hasn’t just contributed to dance music’s status quo, but reshaped its direction.